gsdlab/clafer/README.md

 To make a release, we create a pull request from `develop` into `master`.
 We tag `master` with version numbers after each release merge.

+## Building

+We have switched to [Haskell Tool Stack](https://github.com/commercialhaskell/stack#the-haskell-tool-stack).
+Install the tool first.

 ## Testing

 We have both automated tests and regression tests.